The Problem: Protocols That Cannot Be Fixed

 Conduct regular risk assessments to identify vulnerabilities associated with unsupported protocols.
 This proactive approach helps in:

-• Updating Security Policies: Ensuring policies evolve with the threat landscape.
+- Updating Security Policies: Ensuring policies evolve as new threats emerge.

 Training and Awareness